Flint House (Waddesdon, Buckinghamshire, Completed 2015)

-A flint and chalk house for a curator and visiting academics.
+A flint and chalk house and annex

 Stone age: Located on a seam of chalk that extends from the White Cliffs of Dover through to Norfolk on the east coast of Britain, the building is treated as landscape or geological extrusion.
 Flint is an ancient material related to jasper, obsidian and onyx; a hard, cryptocrystalline form of quartz found only in chalk, and in abundance on the surface of the ploughed fields surrounding the site.